3Castor6Pollux9/3Castor6Pollux9/README.md

 - 👋 Hi, I’m @3Castor6Pollux9 a.k.a - Tanner
 - 👀 I’m interested in ...
 Cybersecurity, automation and robotics
 - 🌱 I’m currently learning ...
-Cybersecuirty, Raspberry Pi Projects
+Cybersecurity, Raspberry Pi Projects
 - 💞️ I’m looking to collaborate on ...
 Buisness Ventures
 - 📫 How to reach me ...